 Empiric antibiotic therapy should include coverage for CA-MRSA until wound culture results can focus antibiotic therapy.
-Preferred first line treatment is clindamycin, although palatability and insurance coverage can be an issue.
+Preferred first line treatment is clindamycin, although palatability and its high cost can be an issue.
 Trimethoprim-sulfamethoxazole can also be an option (and is paired with a beta-lactam antibiotic for GAS coverage) but has been associated with an increased incidence of treatment failure.
 Other oral options include tetracycline (if age appropriate) or linezolid.
-There is some early evidence supporting returning to beta-lactam antibiotic use for simple purulent cellulitis after incision and drainage cases despite detection of CA-MRSA but firm recommendations can not be made at this time.
+There is some early evidence supporting returning to beta-lactam antibiotic use for simple purulent cellulitis after incision and drainage cases despite the detection of CA-MRSA but firm recommendations can not be made at this time.
 Topical antibiotics can assist with healing but only mupirocin has anti-MRSA activity.
 Reports of mupirocin resistance are growing and should be considered part of routine sensitivity profiles.

 Patients who have recurrent cases of S. aureus cellulitis or abscess should undergo patient and household decolonization education.
 Patients should keep wounds covered with clean and dry bandages.
-Regular bathing and cleaning of hands with soap and water or alcohol based hand gel after touching affected areas should be emphasized.
+Regular bathing and cleaning of hands with antibacterial soap and water or alcohol based hand gel after touching affected areas should be emphasized.
 There should be no re-use of towels or razors which have come into contact with infected skin.
-Cleaning of high touch surfaces such as counters, door knobs should occur regularly.
-Decolonization of all household members with nasal mupirocin and chlorhexidine or diluted bleach baths can be considered to decrease incidence of recurrent infection.
+Cleaning high touch surfaces such as counters, door knobs should occur regularly.
+Decolonization of all household members with nasal mupirocin and chlorhexidine or diluted bleach baths can be considered to decrease the incidence of recurrent infection.

 Group A strep cellulitis and impetigo

 Erysipelas is an acute, well-demarcated aggressive infection of the skin with lymphangitis involving the face (associated with pharyngitis) and extremities (wounds).
 The affected skin is brightly erythematous, indurated, tender, and the advancing margins of the lesions have raised, firm borders.
 The reason for the different appearance is infection of the upper dermis and lymphatics compared to the deeper dermis or tissues in a GAS cellulitis.
-The skin lesion usually is associated with fever, vomiting, and irritability.
-Typically, beta-hemolytic streptococcus is the inciting bacteria and in some cases, streptococci break through the lymphatic barrier (lymphangitis), and subcutaneous abscesses, bacteremia, and metastatic foci of infection are observed.
+The skin lesion is usually associated with fever, vomiting, and irritability.
+Typically, group A beta-hemolytic streptococcus is the inciting bacteria and in some cases, streptococci break through the lymphatic barrier (lymphangitis), and subcutaneous abscesses, bacteremia, and metastatic foci of infection are observed.
 Care must be taken to differentiate erysipelas from a necrotizing process in the deeper tissue.
-Intravenous treatment should be focused with beta-lactam antibiotic therapy like cefazolin or ceftriaxone until clinical improvement is secured.
+Intravenous treatment should be focused with beta-lactam antibiotic therapy such as cefazolin or ceftriaxone until clinical improvement is secured.

-Lymphangitis is an inflammation of the lymphatics draining an area of infection (i.e. a cellulitic site).
+Lymphangitis is an inflammation of the lymphatics draining an area of infection (e.g., a cellulitic site).
 On exam, tender red streaks extend proximally from the infected site.
 S. aureus and GAS are the most frequent pathogens but other gram negative bacteria and more exotic bacteria can cause a nodular lymphangitis.
 Treatment is based on the inciting bacterial etiology.

 Haemophilus influenzae type b cellulitis